Originally published in September 2019 and updated June 12, 2020

 Retail Credit Cards at a Glance

 Co-branded retail cards allow you to use them at merchants outside of the sponsored retailer while still netting you benefits that go towards use at the said store.
-These cards are essentially “upgraded” versions of private label cards that grant customers more freedom.
+These cards are mostly “upgraded” versions of private label cards that grant customers more freedom.

 Annual fees are not too common in retail credit cards, though some higher-end co-branded cards may carry one.
 Like almost all other credit cards, though, you will be charged fees if your payment is late or returned.